Fluid mechanicsΒΆ

 - Efflux speed via height

-- Efflux speed via pressure and density
+- Efflux speed via hydrostatic pressure and density

 - Excess pressure under curved surface of bubble